MicrosoftDocs/PowerShell-Docs/reference/7.3/Microsoft.PowerShell.Utility/Get-Verb.md

 - Security: Define actions that apply to security, such as Revoke.
 - Other: Define other types of actions.

-Some of the cmdlets that are installed with PowerShell, such as `Tee-Object` and `Where-Object`, use unapproved verbs.
+Some of the cmdlets installed with PowerShell, such as `Tee-Object` and `Where-Object`, use unapproved verbs.
 These cmdlets are historic exceptions and their verbs are classified as **reserved**.

 ## RELATED LINKS

 [Import-Module](../microsoft.powershell.core/import-module.md)